Frank-Hebert/lane_control/README.md

 dts exercises test --duckiebot_name ![ROBOT_NAME] --local --pull
 ```

-Then, open your browser and go to your local host adresse (http://localhost:8087/).
-From this NoVNC environement, launch the joystick controller and press "A" to activate the following procedure.
+Then, open your browser and go to your local host address (http://localhost:8087/).
+From this NoVNC environement, launch the joystick controller and press "A" to activate the following and parking procedure.

 **Expected behavior :**